Heat Advisory from TUE 12:00 PM CDT until TUE 7:00 PM CDT

-Heat Advisory from TUE 12:00 PM CDT until TUE 7:00 PM CDTNew
+Heat Advisory from TUE 12:00 PM CDT until TUE 7:00 PM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI